 Oxygen equipment not CLEANED and “CERTIFIED OIL FREE” for pure oxygen service is A SERIOUS FIRE SAFETY ISSUE.

-AIR TUBING: Purchased at hardware stores and aquarium shape in not cleaned or certified for pure oxygen service – FIRE HAZARD.
+AIR TUBING: Purchased at hardware stores and aquarium shape in not cleaned or certified for pure oxygen service @ 50 PSI (3.4 ATM) – FIRE HAZARD.

 AIR STONES: Air stones and bubblers are not chemically cleaned or Certified for Pure Oxygen Service – FIRE HAZARD.

-Air stones, bubble tubing and aeration diffusers are inexpensive, make bubbles and air tubing is easy to obtain.
+Air stones, air tubing and aeration diffusers are inexpensive, make air bubbles and plastic tubing is easy to obtain at all big box stores.
 Air components are often used with homemade oxygen systems because they are cheap, inexpensive and may be purchased at any hardware store, bait shop, tackle store or aquarium stores.
-If not chemically cleaned for pure oxygen service, air bubblers and air tubing are dangerous – FIRE HAZARD.
+Oxygen system components that are not chemically cleaned for pure oxygen service should never be used with pure oxygen, especially @ 50 PSI service pressures – FIRE HAZARD.

 Air stones and air bubblers are cheap, prices range from $1 to $5 at aquarium shops.
 Plastic air tubing costs about $0.10 per foot at hardware stores and aquarium shops.
 Oxygen tubing cost more.